wcko87/beatoraja-english-guide/Downloading-Songs.md

 When trying to look for charts (e.g. Calamity Fortune [F]), you'll find that many of the charts you need are sabuns.
 This is espcially true if you are playing in the insane difficulty range (★1 and above).

-When trying download and play a sabun like Calamity Fortune [F], you usually will encounter two download links - one for the base song (本体), and one for the sabun (差分).
+When trying download and play a sabun like Calamity Fortune [F], you usually will encounter two download links - one for the base BMS song (本体), and one for the sabun (差分).
 If you don't already have the song, you need to download both.
-Typically, the song folder is large (easily 30+MB), while the sabuns, being simple .bms text files, are small (a couple of kilobytes).
+The download for the base BMS is typically hosted by the composer themself.
+Also, the base song folder is usually large (easily 30+MB due to keysound files), while the sabuns, being simple .bms text files, are small (a couple of kilobytes).
 Add the sabun to the song folder to play it.

 ##### tl;dr
 1. Download both base song (本体) and additional chart (sabun - 差分).